Brian Robinson Jr.

-Brian Robinson Jr. (born March 22, 1999) is an American football running back for the Washington Commanders of the National Football League (NFL).
-He played college football at Alabama, where he was two-time CFP national champion before being selected by the Commanders in the third round of the 2022 NFL Draft.
-Prior to the start of his rookie season, Robinson was shot twice during an armed robbery after leaving a restaurant and returned to the team less than two months later.
+Brian Kabir Robinson Jr. (born March 22, 1999), nicknamed "B Rob", is an American professional football running back for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, where he was a two-time national champion.
+Robinson was selected by the Washington Commanders in the third round of the 2022 NFL draft.
+Prior to his rookie season, he was shot twice during an armed robbery and returned to the team two months later.

-Early life and high school
+Early life

 Robinson Jr. was born on March 22, 1999, in Tuscaloosa, Alabama.
 He attended Hillcrest High School, where he rushed for 990 yards and 18 touchdowns as a senior and was named second team Class 6A All-State.
-Robinson was rated a four-star recruit and committed to play at the University of Alabama.
+Robinson was rated a four-star running back recruit and committed to play college football at the University of Alabama over offers from Auburn, Georgia, Louisville, Ole Miss, and South Carolina, among others.

 College career

 In his collegiate debut against Vanderbilt, Robinson scored his first collegiate rushing touchdown in the 59–0 victory.
 As a freshman, Robinson rushed for 165 yards and two touchdowns as a reserve player behind Najee Harris and Josh Jacobs as Alabama went on to win the 2018 CFP National Championship Game.

 In the 2018 season, Robinson carved out a role as Alabama's fourth running back.
 Robinson gained 272 yards and two touchdowns on 63 carries in his sophomore season.
 In the 2019 season, Robinson became Alabama's second running back, only behind Najee Harris.
 As a junior, Robinson rushed 96 times for 441 yards and five rushing touchdowns while catching 11 passes for 124 receiving yards.
 In the 2020 season, Robinson continued to be the second running back to Harris.
 Alabama won their second national title during his time there.
 He totaled 91 carries for 483 rushing yards and six rushing touchdowns.

-Following Harris leaving for the NFL Draft, Robinson finally became Alabama's featured back as a fifth-year senior in 2021.
-Though hampered by injuries, Robinson roughly equaled his output of the previous four years, leading the SEC in carries and touchdowns.
-He dominated the Alabama backfield in terms of production.
+Following Harris leaving for the NFL draft, Robinson finally became Alabama's featured back as a fifth-year senior in 2021.
+Though hampered by injuries, Robinson roughly equaled his output of the previous four years, leading the Southeastern Conference in carries and touchdowns.
 On October 2, against Ole Miss, he had 36 carries for 171 rushing yards and four rushing touchdowns in the 42–21 victory.
-In the following game against Texas A&M, he had 207 scrimmage yards in the 41–38 loss.
-In the next game against Mississippi State, he had 141 scrimmage yards and three total touchdowns in the 49–9 victory.
-In the next game, against Tennessee in the Third Saturday in October, he had 26 carries for 107 rushing yards and three rushing touchdowns in the 52–24 victory.
 He was named the most valuable player of the 2021 Cotton Bowl Classic after rushing for 204 yards, a school record for a bowl game.
 He finished the 2021 season with 271 carries for 1,343 rushing yards, and 14 rushing touchdowns to go along with 35 receptions for 296 receiving yards and two receiving touchdowns.